NetLogo/NW-Extension/README.md

 #### save-graphml
 `save-graphml` _file-name_

-You can save the current snapshot to GraphML.
+You can save the current graph to GraphML.
 The following NetLogo code:

 ```
 extensions [ nw ]